 Home / About Us / Inca Trail Prices & Services / Inca Trail Map / Frequently Asked Questions / Inca Trail Itinerary / Inca Trail Photos / Porter Welfare / Responsible Tourism / Community Projects / Recommended Hotels / Contact Us

-Please note that the trek deposit is non-refundable.
+Please note that the trek deposit is 100% non-refundable and non-transferable.
 The deposit is used to reserve space within the group.
 Once we have made a trek reservation with the government authorities we cannot then change any details of the reservation (your name, passport number or departure date).
 If you have to cancel your trek booking government authorities will not let us fill your cancelled spaces with other clients, we just have to depart with a smaller less-economic group.
 The trek permit once purchased is non-refundable & non-transferable.